teamextension/updatedep/actions/OLD.md

 ####
 ### Description:
-Detect dependencies whose last release is more than 3 years ago.
+Identify dependencies that haven’t had a release in over 3 years.
 ### How It Works:
 ####
 For each explicit dependency, determine the release date of the highest version, then check if the dependency was released more than **3** years ago.
 Uses whitelist.txt, blacklist.txt and exclude.txt.